Kakadu/lablqml/qml/README.md

 it is more perspective technology.

 You can execute `./configure` to get Makefile to build all QML-related things.
-There is some explanations about its part below.
+You can find some explanations what will happen if you execute it below.

 ###### Generator
 Interfacing OCaml with QtQuick is performed via C++ compatibility layer.
 There